 A Bill to make provision to ensure that pupils with a parent with a terminal or seriously disabling illness receive priority in the admissions process to maintained schools in England.

-The School Admissions Bill would require maintained schools in England to give priority in the admissions process to pupils whose parent has a terminal illness or a seriously disabling illness.
-It aims to recognise the extra challenges faced by these families and improve their chances of securing a school place.
+This bill would require maintained schools in England to give priority in admissions to children whose parent has a terminal illness or a seriously disabling illness.
+It aims to recognise the impact of such illness on families when schools decide who should be offered a place.

 Generated 21 February 2026